Makr91/zoneweaver-api/SUPPORT.md

 ## Support Expectations

 ### Resource Limitations
-Please understand that ZoneWeaver API is maintained with limited development resources:
+Please understand that ZoneweaverAPI is maintained with limited development resources:

 - **Response Time**: We aim to respond to issues within a few days, but response times may vary based on current workload and complexity
 - **Priority**: Critical security issues and bugs affecting system stability receive highest priority
 - **Feature Requests**: Evaluated based on community needs and available development resources

 ### Community-Driven Support
-The ZoneWeaver API community is encouraged to:
+The ZoneweaverAPI community is encouraged to:
 - **Help each other** in discussions and issue comments
 - **Share solutions** to common problems
 - **Contribute documentation** improvements